-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 sudo apt purge snapd

-Notice that this will cause some apps to disappear from your system, like the software center or the calculator.
+Notice that this will cause some apps to disappear from your system, like the software centre or the calculator.
 To get them back, you can install Snaps again and reboot:

 sudo apt install snapd